Gaps in your smile can affect every aspect of your daily life, making you feel self-conscious and interfering with your oral health.

 Your Initial Consultation

-During your first office visit, your dentist will spend time working with you to plan the various steps of your unique implant plan.
+During your first visit to our Richmond office, your dentist will spend time working with you to plan the various steps of your unique implant plan.
 During this stage, she will determine whether you will need additional care, such as preparatory procedures or the modification of traditional dentures.
 If you require bone grafting to correct the effects of long-term tooth loss, we partner with a skilled periodontist who can provide treatment in our office.
 This procedure typically requires several months of recovery time before an implant can be placed.

 Once any prerequisite treatment is completed, your dentist will also create impressions of your bite.
 We will place a crown for a single missing tooth and a bridge or denture in situations where more than one tooth needs to be replaced.